lanzaragroup/lanzaragroup.github.io/README.md

 ### Styles

 We use [Tailwind CSS](tailwindcss.com), please do not change this to introduce a different CSS framework unless you have a very good reason.
+You can change styling of course.